Xzya/PushMicroservice/README.md

 - [node-apn][node-apn] for Safari and iOS notifications
 - [node-gcm][node-gcm] for Android and Chrome multicast notifications
 - [web-push][web-push] for Chrome 50+ and Firefox 44+ notifications with payload
+- [kue][kue] for queueing tasks (disabled by default, you need to set USE_KUE to true in config/node_config.json, it uses Redis for storing the tasks)

 # Usage
 The request object is composed of two objects: